wjramos/react-app-interview/README.md

 ### Welcome

-For your in-person craft demonstration, we will ask you to implement a small Single Page Application.
+For your craft demonstration, we ask you to implement a small Single Page Application using React.
 Below you will find the [requirements](#exercise-requirements).
-You may prepare for your craft demonstration in advance, but we will ask you to **code this from scratch, live and in-person** during your craft demo.
-This will help us gain insight into your thought process and your technical skills.
+Expect to demonstrate your application and talk through your code during the next interview.

 We invite you to use your own laptop for the craft demo.
-If you require a loaner we will have a MacBook Pro available for your use.
-More details about this machine are [below](#loaner-macbook-pro).
+If you do not have or are unable to use your own computer, you will be asked to implement this exercise on a computer provided by us during the next interview.
+Please contact your recruiter to let us know if this is the case.

 ### Schedule

-After a brief introduction to the team, you will be asked to demonstrate your web development skills by implementing the SPA detailed below. **Allow yourself no more than 45 minutes** to develop the application.

 **Use your time wisely**.
 It would be better to deliver two working features than ten half-working ones.

-At the end of the session, you will have an opportunity to ask the team any questions you may have.

 ### Exercise Requirements